23 Interesting Facts About Tuvalu

 20. During the Second World War, Tuvalu played a key role in the liberation of Pacific islands occupied by Japan.
 Many US missions were launched from Tuvalu.
 Funafuti was also attacked during Japanese airstrikes in 1943.

-21. After the war concluded in 1945, the Funafuti airfield became Funafuti International Airport and is still used today.
+21. After the war concluded in 1945, the Funafuti Airfield became Funafuti International Airport and is still used today.

 23. Tuvalu has the world’s smallest Gross Domestic Product (GDP) in the world – $42.59 million.